-- Templates are so démodé – We like the ease of use template builder, but we don’t like the design.
+- Templates are so démodé – We like the ease of use template builder, but we don’t like the templates’ design (available on the free plan, in particular).
 It sounds nitpicking, but if you are going to create templates from scratch, you might as well hire a designer – unless this doesn’t fit your budget.
-Other platforms offer extensive template libraries to get you up and running within minutes.
+Other platforms offer extensive template libraries available to everyone to get you up and running within minutes.

 - A limited number of emails you can send each month – Not only are the number of emails limited in general, but Mailchimp limits the number of emails sent per subscriber.
 For example, in the Basic plan, you can send up to ten emails per subscriber.